Rocket Money

 Personal finance app focused on subscription management, balance alerts, and bill negotiation.
 Adds basic budgeting and automated savings on top.

-Last updated: May 2, 2026
+Last updated: June 10, 2026

 Best for